menu

-Castleberry is a blue-collar town, with 51.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Castleberry is generally considered to be a blue-collar town.
+51.54% of the Castleberry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Castleberry is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Castleberry who work in sales jobs (23.08%), office and administrative support (6.92%), and management occupations (6.92%).

-Castleberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Castleberry doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Castleberry with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.10% of adults in Castleberry have a bachelor's degree or advanced degree.